VanTamNguyen/Java-Backend/rest.md

 ### 2. Six constraints
 * **Uniform interface**
+    * Resource indentification in request
+    * Resource manipulation through representation
+    * Sefl-descriptive messages
+    * Hypermedia as the engine of application state (HATEOAS)
 * **Client - server**
     * Meaning client application and server application MUST be able to evolve separately without any dependency on each other (loose coupling).
 Client should know only resource URI and that's all.
     * Servers and clients may also be replaced and developed independently, as long as the interface between them is not altered.